-The following special edition of March Winds HUM 43/0 below shows three of the basic steps on how a figurine is decorated.
+The following special edition of March Winds HUM 43/0 seen here shows three of the basic steps on how a figurine is decorated.
 This is a good example of the painting progression using the Hummel Arbeitsmuster March Wind.

-To the left is an Arbeitsmuster Red Line example where the MASTER PAINTER initials Ki 10.72 which means Franz Kirchner in October 1972 along with the trademark 5.
-Notice that the HUM 63 number has the special addition of being filled in with black paint/ink.
+To the left is an Arbeitsmuster Red Line example where the MASTER PAINTER initials Ki 10.72 which means Franz Kirchner in October 1972 along with the trademark TMK-5.
+Notice that the HUM 63 number has the special addition of being filled in with black paint/ink and then glazed over for permanence.

-Progression Set – four of the same figurine in different stages of development
+- Progression Set – set of four of the same figurine in different stages of development

-Red Line – artist finished example to copy
+- Red Line – artist finished example to copy, considered “perfect”

 The following are a handful of the Master Painter’s names with an example of their initials and a date when the sample figurine face was painted.
 Some of the latest versions have the name as well as the metal tag.
 Forgive me for the names and their initials I have written incorrectly and if you know the name, please let me know for a correction.

-More examples will be added as they are located to provide excellent detail as to what you might find and what to look for that makes your Hummel even more special.
+More examples will be added as they are located to provide excellent detail as to what you might find and what to look for that makes your M.I.
+Hummel figurine all the more special.

 You may wish to also check some other web sites such as eow1.com/t-glossary.aspx for some great examples.